-The Silver State Opportunity Grant Program (SSOG Program) is a state-supported financial aid program created by the 2015 Legislature pursuant to Senate Bill 227 (Chapter 387, Statutes of Nevada 2015).
+The Silver State Opportunity Grant Program (SSOG Program) is Nevada’s first and only state-supported financial aid program created by the 2015 Legislature pursuant to Senate Bill 227 (Chapter 387, Statutes of Nevada 2015).
 Under the SSOG Program, need based grants will be awarded to eligible low income students who are college-ready to pay for a portion of the cost of education at a community college or state college within the Nevada System of Higher Education (NSHE).
 This unique program is built on a shared responsibility model and guided by a philosophy for awarding grant aid based on the total cost of attendance (tuition and fees, books and supplies, room and board, and other living expenses) being shared by partners (the state, federal government, family, and the student).

 Who is Eligible?

 Eligible institutions include the NSHE community colleges and state college:

 To be eligible for an SSOG award, a student must:

 - Be enrolled in a program of study leading to a degree or certificate;

 - Enroll in at least 12 credit hours that apply to the student’s chosen program of study;

 - Be college ready based on placement or completion of entry-level, college-level mathematics and English*;

 - Be classified as a resident for tuition purposes;